self-care = social justice.

 and

-the list of field notes already waiting to be published, aka “tangents” shaved off to keep field notes field-notey, is already—at lesson two!—overwhelmingly pressing on the edges of the “fifty nine million” that was meant to give me ‘endless’ leg room
+the list of field notes already waiting to be published (aka “tangents” shaved off field notes to keep field notes… field-notey) is already—at lesson number two (out of fifty-nine million, and change)!—pressing on the edges of the “fifty nine million” that was meant to give me ‘endless’ leg room

 relax, sara.